peterzieba/5Vpld/README.md

 * ATF1508

 These parts are still active and highly worth considering wherever:
-* 5V logic is a requirement / avoiding level shifting
+* 5V logic is a requirement, avoiding level shifting, low latency (7ns), instant-on & non-volatile.
 * Prototyping / Iteration (reprogrammable)
 * Learning about logic: Through-hole / soldering-friendly is desired: All parts have DIP packages or can be placed in through-hole PLCC sockets.
 * Replacing large quantities of various TTL/CMOS Logic Gates

 This is a "Choose your own adventure novel".
 Covered here are many approaches and tradeoffs:
 * Using WinCUPL (Erratic, unreliable)
-* Using just the CUPL.EXE compiler directly with some wrapper scripts here (5vcomp).
+* Using just the CUPL.EXE compiler from WinCUPL directly with some wrapper scripts here (5vcomp).
 Works in Windows/Linux. (recommended)
 * Using Quartus (only for the CPLD.
-Works by first targeting a similar Altera CPLD and then using the POF2JED utility to convert)
+Works by first targeting a similar Altera CPLD and then using the POF2JED utility to convert.)
+Windows/Linux
 * Making your own fusemap / .JED file with nothing more than a datasheet and text editor.
+Maybe need some graph paper...
 * Experimental approaches with Yosys (Only for the CPLD parts.
 EDIF is fed into the Atmel fitter)
 * Several Approaches to reverse-engineering a .JED file back into logic equations.

-This is mostly a collection of documentation, but some small scripts are here that help make things easier and provide examples on how to avoid WinCUPL while still utilizing these parts:
+This is mostly a collection of documentation, but if you are interested in using CUPL.EXE directly, some small scripts (5vcomp) are here that help make things easier and provide examples on how to avoid WinCUPL while still utilizing these parts:
 * ![Linux Workflow (5vcomp command-line utility pointed at a .PLD file)](linux-workflow/)
 * ![Windows Workflow (5vcomp.bat utility called by right-clicking a .PLD file to get a compiled/synthesized .JED file).](windows-workflow/)